malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 # Homework 2 - Write a good email
-* In class 1, I said "If you have problems, email me!"
+* In Unit 1, I said "If you have problems, email me!"
 * But I didn't tell you how to write an email.
-* Before next class:
+* Before the end of class:
 * 1) Read this: [[Study Skills - write a well formatted email]] ** Read "Make your own email" and "Common Mistakes"
 ** There are example emails